-&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+&lt;sup>4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West

-which flows into Mobile Bay.
-Tributary stream order, if known: First. (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
+Identify flow route to TNW : The UT running through the property flows directly into Mobile Bay, which is less than 800 ft. away.
+Tributary stream order, if known: Second. (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
 Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
+Explain: The channel is severely incised and eroding due to runoff from impervio bus surface within the drainage area.
+The stream channel is hydrologically disconnected from its flood plain.
+Tributary properties with respect to top of bank (estimate): Average width: ~30 feet Average depth: ~15 feet Average side slopes: Vertical (1:1 or less).
 Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
 Type/% cover: Other.
-Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain: Presence of run/riffle/pool complexes.
-Explain: Tributary geometry: Pick List Tributary gradient (approximate average slope): % (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: Other information on duration and volume: Surface flow is: Pick List.
-Characteristics: Subsurface flow: Pick List.
-Explain findings: Dye (or other) test performed: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining other (list): Discontinuous OHWM.
-Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain: .
+Explain: banks are falli Tributary condition/stability [e.g., highly eroding, sloughing banks].
+Explain: Eroding, sloughing banks; trees along the ng into the channel; the streambed is filled with sandy material that has eroded from the banks.
+Presence of run/riffle/pool complexes.
+Explain: No. Tributary geometry: Meandering Tributary gradient (approximate average slope): ~1-2 % (c) Flow: Tributary provides for: Intermittent but not seasonal flow Estimate average number of flow events in review area/year: 20 (or greater) Describe flow regime: Flow during wetter seasons (winter/spring) and following rainfall events.
+Other information on duration and volume: unknown. adjacent flood Surface flow is: Confined.
+Characteristics: Flow is confined to the severely incised channel and is not connected to the plain.
+Subsurface flow: Unknown.
+Explain findings: Dye (or other) test performed: .
+Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): clear, natural line impressed on the bank changes in the character of soil shelving vegetation matted down, bent, or absent leaf litter disturbed or washed away sediment deposition water staining water staining other (list): Discontinuous OHWM.
+Explain: If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: (iii) Che emical Characteristics: Cha racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: There was no flow in the channel at the time of inspection.
+Identify specific pollutants, if known: Pollutants include sediment eroding from the stream banks and most likely petroleum products, fertilizer, and lawn chemicals.